kennysmithed/origins2223/origins_reading_wk4.md

 ## Re-use

-*This blog post was originally written by James Winters, with edits and updates Kenny Smith, Christine Cuskley, and Matt Spike.*
+*This blog post was originally written by James Winters.*

 All aspects of this work are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).